Skip to Content

 10 Things to See in Bath, England

-Bath, England was founded in the 1st century by the Romans. who used the natural hot springs as a thermal spa.
+Bath is a beautiful city in England that was founded in the 1st century by the Romans. who used the natural hot springs as a thermal spa.
 The English used this natural wonder in the 18th century to turn Bath into a luxurious spa town, brimming in art and architecture.
 Along with the thermal spas, there are other things to see in Bath, England that you won’t want to miss.

 10 Things to See in Bath, England